awsdocs/aws-parallelcluster-user-guide/doc_source/intelmpi.md

 # Enable Intel MPI<a name="intelmpi"></a>

 Intel MPI is available on the AWS ParallelCluster AMIs for `alinux`, `alinux2`, `centos7`, `ubuntu1604`, and `ubuntu1804` values for the [`base_os`](cluster-definition.md#base-os) setting\.
-Using Intel MPI indicates that you accept the [Intel Simplified Software License](https://software.intel.com/en-us/license/intel-simplified-software-license)\.
+Using Intel MPI indicates that you accept the [Intel simplified software license](https://software.intel.com/en-us/license/intel-simplified-software-license)\.
 Open MPI is placed on the path by default\.
 To enable Intel MPI instead of Open MPI, the Intel MPI module must be loaded first\.
 Install the latest using `module load intelmpi`\.
 The exact name of the module changes with every update\.
 To see which modules are available, run `module avail`\.

 ```
 $ module avail